-The SCSU Police Department provides a shuttle bus service with six 20 passenger buses and two 8 passenger vans.
-All shuttles are wheelchair accessible and ADA compliant.
+The Southern Police Department provides a shuttle bus service and all of the shuttles are handicapped accessible.
 Currently, there are 10 enclosed bus stops located throughout the campus in high pedestrian traffic areas.
-The shuttle service runs from 7:30 a.m. to 3 a.m.
-Monday through Thursday and from 7:30 a.m. to 5 p.m. on Friday.
-After midnight, a student may request a shuttle by calling the University Police Department at (203) 392-5375.
-Shuttles also will go to Union Station, New Haven, on Friday from 7 a.m. until 5 p.m. and will also go to the Hamden Plaza, Westfield Shopping Mall (Milford) and downtown New Haven on Saturday and Sunday from 1 p.m. until 9 p.m., with the exceptiion of major holidays.
+On-Campus service is available Monday- Thursday from 7:30 a.m.-11:00 p.m. and Fridays from 7:30 a.m. to 5 p.m.
+The shuttle can be easily accessed in front of Hickerson hall or by calling First Transit at 203-281-5470 until 11:00 p.m.
+Shuttles will also go to Union Station, New Haven, on Friday from 7 a.m. until 5 p.m., and the Hamden Plaza, Westfield Shopping Mall (Milford), and downtown New Haven on Saturday and Sunday from 1 p.m. until 9 p.m., with the exceptiion of major holidays.